KILOGAS/kilogas_imaging/README.md

 * Maximum resolvable scale
 * Projected baseline lengths (min, max, 5th and 80th percentile)
 * Calibrators (flux, phase, bandpass)

-If the pipeline is re-run then these tables will be read in and updated, so if only you want to re-image only a few sources, only those sources will be updated in the summary tables.
+If the pipeline is re-run then these tables will be read in and updated, so if only you want to re-image a few sources, only those sources will be updated in the summary tables.

 ## ifu_matching.py
 This script is responsible for convolving and regridding the ALMA line products to the resolution and grid size of the MaNGA/SAMI IFU data.
 This script requires a table (`ifu_info/matched_ids_fwhm.txt`) that contains KILOGAS IDs, MaNGA/SAMI ID's and the FWHM of the IFU data for each source.
-The script also required some a single-plane reference IFU image for the regridding step, whicha are located in `ifu_info/ifu_data/`.
+The script also requires some single-plane reference IFU images for the regridding step, which are located in `ifu_info/ifu_data/`.

 To run this script, start CASA in the parent directory of this repo and then type:
 ```python